corvin-koegler/english-portfolio/report/report_002.md

 ## Architecture

-In the evolution of projects most start as prototypes or additional features of existing projects.
+In the evolution of projects most start as prototypes or additional features of existing projects that then grow to become their own.
+A prototype by definition is a project that aims to rapidly test new features in the least time possible.
+It achieves that at the cost of longevity and clear thought ought structure.
+Software prototypes tend to cut a lot of corners because they are designed to show results as quickly as possible.
+This is called technical debt.
+With time this technical debt hinders the developers to extent the product with new functionality because additional behaviour is prone to break the existing one due to unforeseen coupling.

+At this point it's advisable to refactor the existing code to comply with generally accepted architectural principles.
+In most cases this means modularizing the code, implementing interfaces to further decuple the modules and spending some time to follow Liskov's Substitution Principle.
+In many cases